 The Effects of Competition in Consumer Credit Markets

-Using changes in financial regulation that create exogenous entry in some consumer credit markets, we find that increased competition induces banks to become more specialized and efficient, while deposit rates increase and borrowing costs for riskier collateral decline.
-However, shadow banks change their credit policy when faced with more competition, and aggressively expand credit to riskier borrowers at the extensive margin, resulting in higher default rates.
-These results show how the form of intermediation can shape economic fluctuations.
-They also suggest that increased competition can lead to large changes in credit policy at institutions outside the traditional supervisory umbrella, possibly creating a less stable financial system.
+This paper finds that banks and non-banks respond differently to increased competition in consumer credit markets.
+Increased competition and the greater threat of failure induces banks to specialize more in relationship business lending, and surviving banks are more profitable.
+However, non-banks change their credit policy when faced with more competition and expand credit to riskier borrowers at the extensive margin, resulting in higher default rates.
+These results show how the effects of competition depend on the form of intermediation.
+They also suggest that increased competition can cause credit risk to migrate outside the traditional supervisory umbrella.

 Keywords: Credit Union, Banking Competition, Consumer Credit, Shadow Banks